-Additional support for the benefits of further lowering of LDL-C levels with a PCSK9 inhibitor added to statin therapy is seen in the GLAGOV trial (198).
-This placebo-controlled, double-blind, trial was а randomized trial of evolocumab vs. placebo in 968 patients presenting for coronary angiography.
+Additional support for the benefits of further lowering of LDL-C levels with a PCSK9 inhibitor added to statin therapy is seen in the GLAGOV trial (206).
+This trial was а double-blind, placebo-controlled, randomized trial of evolocumab vs. placebo in 968 patients presenting for coronary angiography.
 Approximately 20-21% of the patients had diabetes.
-The primary efficacy measure was the change in percent atheroma volume (PAV) from baseline to measured by serial week 78. intravascular ultrasonography (IVUS) imaging.
+The primary efficacy measure was the change in percent atheroma volume (PAV) from baseline to 78, measured by serial intravascular ultrasonography (IVUS) imaging.
 Secondary efficacy measures included change in normalized total atheroma volume (TAV) and percentage of patients demonstrating plaque regression.
-As expected, there was a marked decrease in LDL-C levels in the evolocumab group (Placebo 93mg/dl vs. evolocumab 37mg/dl; p<0.001).
+As expected, there was a marked decrease in LDL-C levels in the (Placebo evolocumab group 93mg/dL VS. evolocumab 37mg/dL; p<0.001).
 PAV increased 0.05% with placebo and decreased 0.95% with evolocumab (P < .001) while TAV decreased 0.9 mm3 with placebo and 5.8 mm3 with evolocumab (P < .001).
-There was a linear relationship between achieved LDL-C and change in PAV (i.e. the lower the LDL-C the greater the regression in atheroma volume down to an LDL-C of 20mg/dl).
-Additionally, evolocumab induced plague regression in a greater percentage of patients than placebo (64.3% vs 47.3%; P < .001 for PAV and 61.5% vs 48.9%; P<.001 for TAV).
+There was a linear relationship between achieved LDL-C and change in PAV (i.e., the lower the LDL-C the greater the regression in atheroma volume down to an LDL-C of 20mg/dL).
+Additionally, evolocumab induced plaque regression in a greater percentage of patients than placebo (64.3% vs 47.3%; P<.001 for PAV and 61.5% vs 48.9%; P<.001 for TAV).
 The results in the patients with diabetes were similar to the non-diabetic patients.

-Taken together these trials demonstrate that further lowering LDL-C levels with PCSK9 inhibitors in patients taking statins will have beneficial effects on atherosclerosis and cardiovascular outcomes.
+Taken together these trials demonstrate that further lowering LDL-C levels with PCSK9 monoclonal antibodies in patients taking statins will have beneficial effects on ASCVD outcomes.
+A study of the effect of inclisiran on ASCVD endpoints is currently in progress.